 Youth as instigators for change

 AI recognizes that creating sustainable change at an international level depends on forming future leaders.
 By fostering cross-cultural respect and solidarity among schoolchildren through its Wells of Love program, AI provides a foundation of experiences that prepare students as global citizens.
-Over 135 schools in six nations have joined this international service effort that encourages students to reach out in friendship and partnership with their young counterparts in Africa.
-AI also offers teacher’s guides, student educational materials, and proposes activities that teach not only about indigenous cultures, but also about global issues such as water conservation, women empowerment, international health topics, deforestation and desertification.
+Over 150 schools in six nations have joined this international service effort that encourages students to reach out in friendship and partnership with their young counterparts in Africa.
+AI also offers teacher’s guides, student educational materials, and proposes activities that teach not only about indigenous cultures, but also about global issues such as water conservation, women empowerment, international health topics, deforestation, climate change and desertification.
 Through the connection that they make with students worldwide, the children that we help in Africa learn that they too are powerful and capable of making a difference in their communities.

 Amman Imman poises itself as a leader for Africa’s most disenfranchised